jingli9111/RUM-Tensorflow/README.md

 - On top of the model we use regularization techniques via `auxiliary.py` (modified from [1]).
 ## copying_task.py
 Please inspect the arguments in the code in order to test your own hyper-parameters.
 For example, if you want to run `lambda = 1 RUM` with time normalization `eta = 2.0` on this task, enter `python copying_task ARUM -norm 2.0`.
+## recall_task.py
+Please inspect the arguments in the code in order to test your own hyper-parameters.
+For example, if you want to run `lambda = 1 RUM` with time normalization `eta = 0.1` on this task, enter `python recall_task ARUM -norm 0.1`.
+## babi_task.py
+Please inspect the arguments in the code in order to test your own hyper-parameters.
+For example, if you want to run `lambda = 0 RUM` without time normalization on subtask number 5, enter `python copying_task RUM 5`.
 ## ptb_task.py
 Please inspect the arguments in the code and the models in `ptb_configs.py` in order to conduct your own grid search.
 For example, if you want to run the model `FS-RUM-2`, which achieves 1.189 BPC, enter `python ptb_task --model ptb_fs_rum`.
 The code is adapted from [1], from where we also use a layer-normalized LSTM `LNLSTM.py` and the FSRNN higher-level model `FSRNN.py`.